liferay-search/liferay-docs/en/deployment/articles/01-deploying-liferay/03-preparing-for-install.markdown

     [LIFERAY_HOME](/docs/7-2/deploy/-/knowledge_base/d/liferay-home),
     once you've established your LIFERAY_HOME based on your installation.

-@product@ connects to your data source on startup.
+@sharepoint@ connects to your data source on startup.

-Allowing the database user you're using to initialize the @product@ database to continue with all database rights is recommended.
+Allowing the database user you're using to initialize the @sharepoint@ database to continue with all database rights is recommended.
 If you're fine with that user having the recommended permissions, skip the next section on limiting database access.

 ### Limiting Database Access

-| **Warning:** The instructions below are not ideal for @product@ installations
+| **Warning:** The instructions below are not ideal for @sharepoint@ installations
 | The following procedure is documented so that enterprises with more
-| restrictive standards can install @product@ with stricter (but sub-optimal)
+| restrictive standards can install @sharepoint@ with stricter (but sub-optimal)
 | database settings.
 If it's at all possible, allow the database user that
 | initializes the database to continue using the database with the same
 | recommended permissions.
 The start of this section
 | ([Database Preparation](#preparing-a-database))
-| describes the recommended procedure for initializing the @product@ database
+| describes the recommended procedure for initializing the @sharepoint@ database
-| and preserving that user's permissions for maintaining the @product@ database
+| and preserving that user's permissions for maintaining the @sharepoint@ database
 | and updating the database as plugin installations and plugin updates require.

-Even though it's recommended for @product@ to use the same database user to create and maintain its database automatically, your organizations might insist on revoking database initialization and maintenance permissions from that user once the database is initialized.
+Even though it's recommended for @sharepoint@ to use the same database user to create and maintain its database automatically, your organizations might insist on revoking database initialization and maintenance permissions from that user once the database is initialized.
 If permissions for Select, Insert, Update and